sap-tutorials/Tutorials/tutorials/abap-environment-amdp-profiling/abap-environment-amdp-profiling.md

 ## Prerequisites
 - You have one of the following:
     - You have a sub-account with the entitlement SAP Cloud Platform, ABAP environment.
 For more details, see [Getting Started with a Customer Account: Workflow in the ABAP Environment](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/e34a329acc804c0e874496548183682f.html).
 You have also created an ABAP Cloud Project pointing to this ABAP environment.
 For more details, see  [Connect to the ABAP System](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/7379dbd2e1684119bc1dd28874bbbb7b.html)
-      - You have a valid instance of an on-premise AS ABAP server, version 7.54 or higher.
-For a free AS ABAP server, 7.54, SP01, see [SAP Developers: Trials and Downloads - 7.52](https://developers.sap.com/trials-downloads.html?search=7.52) - coming soon
+      - You have a valid instance of S/4HANA on-premise, version 1909 or higher
 - You have installed [ABAP Development Tools 3.0](https://tools.hana.ondemand.com/#abap) or higher
 - You have downloaded or pulled the ABAP Flight Reference Scenario.
 To pull this reference scenario from `Github`, see [ Downloading the ABAP Flight Reference Scenario](https://help.sap.com/viewer/923180ddb98240829d935862025004d6/Cloud/en-US/def316685ad14033b051fc4b88db07c8.html)